Blantados/BETADCIU-Engine-Source/README.md

 THIS README FILE CAME WITH KE AND I'M TOO LAZY TO UPDATE IT.
 I'll just update a few things.

-Ah but now there are a few things that I need to mention here.
-For building you will need to install TJSON as well.
-Just run this command in your command prompt.
-- haxelib install tjson

 ![Kade Engine logo](assets/preload/images/KadeEngineLogo.png)

 # Friday Night Funkin': But Every Turn A Different Cover is Used